32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Its function is to measure the temperature of the engine coolant.
 We have an indicator on the dashboard to indicate the coolant state, which is cold, regular, or overheated.

 When the engine starts running, coolant flows to cool down the engine.
-But if the temperature gauge gives the data of overheating of the coolant, then it might be a sign of some technical problem or any equipment damage.
+However, the temperature gauge gives data on the overheating of the coolant.
+In that case, it might be a sign of some technical problem or any equipment damage.

 CarTtrip Meter